Borel asymptotic dimension and hyperfinite equivalence relations: Topological dynamics and C* -algebras

 The combination of Theorems \ref{thm:normal_clopen} and \ref{thm:clopen_folner} allow us to find new examples of actions that are almost finite.
 From this property we derive consequences to $C^*$-algebras, ultimately finding new examples of classifiable crossed products.

+Recall that for an action $G \acts X$, a set $A \subseteq X$ is topologically small if there exists $n \in \N$ such that whenever $g_1, \ldots, g_n \in G$ are distinct we have $\bigcap_{i=1}^n g_i \cdot A = \varnothing$.
+If $X$ is a topological space and $G$ acts by homeomorphisms, the action is said to have the \emph{topological small boundary property} if there is a basis for the topology on $X$ consisting of open sets whose boundaries are topologically small.
+We remark that every free continuous action of a countable group on a compact metrizable space with finite covering dimension automatically has the topological small boundary property \cite[Thm.
+3.8]{Szabo}.

-\begin{cor} Let $G$ be a countable group that is a union of groups satisfying the assumption of Theorem \ref{thm:normal_clopen}.
+\begin{cor} Let $G$ be a countably infinite group that is an increasing union of groups satisfying the assumption of Theorem \ref{thm:normal_clopen}.
 Let $X$ be a compact metrizable space and let $G \acts X$ be a free continuous action.
-Assume either that $X$ has finite covering dimension or that the action $G \acts X$ has the topological small boundary property.
+Assume either that $X$ has finite covering dimension or, more generally, that the action $G \acts X$ has the topological small boundary property.
 Then: \begin{enumerate} \item[(i)] the action $G \acts X$ is almost finite; \item[(ii)] if additionally $G \acts X$ is minimal, then $C(X) \rtimes G$ is $\mathcal{Z}$-stable and has finite nuclear dimension. \end{enumerate} \end{cor}

 \begin{proof} Statement (i) follows from Theorem \ref{thm:normal_clopen}, Theorem \ref{thm:clopen_folner}, and \cite[Thm.
 10.2]{Kerr} when $X$ is $0$-dimensional, and from \cite[Thm.
 7.6 and Cor.
 7.7]{KeSz} in the remaining cases.
 When the action is minimal, $\mathcal{Z}$-stability follows from (i) and \cite[Thm.
 12.4]{Kerr}, and finite nuclear dimension follows from $\mathcal{Z}$-stability and \cite[Thm.
 A]{CETWW}. \end{proof}